 This deadline is for students attending California Community Colleges only.

-For the September 2, 2014, deadline for community college students, Cal Grant GPAs will be accepted only if certified by a school electronically or submitted on the paper GPA Verification form.
-No transcripts are accepted.
 The fastest and most secure way for students to submit their Cal Grant GPAs is to have their school electronically upload the GPAs directly to the California Student Aid Commissionís system.
-Please ask your school to submit your GPA electronically to the Commission by the September 2, 2014, filing deadline.
+Please ask your school to submit your GPA electronically to the Commission by the September 2, 2016, filing deadline.

 If the school cannot submit electronically, the paper Cal Grant GPA Verification form must be printed and certified by the school.
 Click on the following links to download the necessary paper forms.

 To be considered for a 2017-2018 Cal Grant award, you must have completed both of these application requirements by March 2, 2017:

 2017-18 paper Cal Grant GPA verification forms and CADAs are accepted through Thursday, March 2, 2017 (Postmark Deadline).

 California law require that all private and charter high schools electronically upload GPAs for current enrolled seniors that do not opt-out.